JoshChapnick/PollDaddySpam/README.md

 ### Example
 You want to rig this poll: https://polldaddy.com/poll/9206448/ for the answer "It's a great way to keep kids in line during a crazy time of year.", and you want to vote 1000 times.
 The poll_id comes from the url: <code>https://polldaddy.com/poll/<b>9206448</b>/</code>.
 The answer_id comes from the looking at the source code for the associated checkbox: <code>\<input type="radio" name="PDI_answer" id="PDI_answer41930288" value="**41930288**"></code>.

+This heroku fork relies on heroku config variables with the proper names.
-Thus, you would want the variables to be set to:
+Thus, you would want heroku environment variables to be set to:
 ```
 poll_id = 9206448
 answer_id = 41930288
 number_of_votes = 1000
+wait_min = 10
+wait_max = 15
 ```